 In the beginning

-It’s not known which of those troops – now known as “groups” in Australia – was the first to form in Sydney.
-In Victoria, it is believed at least one informal troop was formed the previous year.
+In Victoria, it is believed at least one informal Troop was formed the previous year.
 This followed Lieutenant-General Baden-Powell’s successful trial camp in England in August 1907 and correspondence with an Australian boy by one of the camp attendees.

-Baden-Powell’s six mega-selling Scouting for Boys installments published from January 1908 were followed by an article on his growing youth movement in Sydney’s former Sunday Times newspaper on June 28, 1908.
+Baden-Powell’s six mega-selling Scouting for Boys instalments published from January 1908 were followed by an article on his growing youth movement in Sydney’s former Sunday Times newspaper on June 28, 1908.

-Boys in Sydney flocked to form scout troops.
+This led to boys in Sydney flocking to form Scout Troops.
 The 1st Leichhardt’s Kangaroo Patrol was formed first in September 1908 and was led by 16-year-old Alec McMillan.
-He went on to achieve the troop’s first Silver Wolf award – the highest award by the Chief Scout for service of the most exceptional nature.
-Originally an award for boys (rather than leaders as it became), it was received for collecting various proficiency badges, the Kings Scout Award and performing a special act of service or gallantry.
-Activities in the Kangaroo Patrol, and the others that soon formed, were carried out initially from an old shed in James Street which was rented for two shillings and sixpence a week.
+He went on to achieve the Troop’s first Silver Wolf award – the highest award presented by the Chief Scout for service of the most exceptional nature.
+Originally awarded to boys (rather than leaders as it subsequently became), it was received for collecting various proficiency badges, the Kings Scout Award and performing a special act of service or gallantry.
+Activities in the Kangaroo Patrol, and the others that soon formed, were carried out initially in an old shed in James Street which was rented for two shillings and sixpence a week.

-His conversations with the boys and their first Scoutmaster, A. J. Biddles, led to Coutts joining 1st Leichhardt Scouts in April 1909.
+His conversations with the boys and their first Scoutmaster, A. J. Biddles, led to Coutts joining the 1st Leichhardt Scout Troop in April 1909.

-A trek cart was built in 1909 for the boys to pull to the camps over many miles.
-They were able to be taken apart and easily stowed on steam trains.
-The diary kept by 1st Leichhardt and quoted in the Scouts Australia book, The Camp Coutts Story, compiled by Allan Songberg, quoted this excerpt:
+A trek cart was built in 1909 for the boys to pull to the camps which were many miles away.
+It was able to be taken apart and easily stowed on steam trains.
+The diary kept by the 1st Leichhardt Troop and quoted in the Scouts Australia book, The Camp Coutts Story, compiled by Allan Songberg, quoted this excerpt:

 The first trek ever held by Boy Scouts in NSW country was held by 1st Leichhardt in December 1909 from Campbelltown to Appin along top road, now Princes Highway, to Wollongong.
 26 miles [42 kms] was trekked in one day.

-The introduction of compulsory cadet training by the Commonwealth Government nearly killed off the fledgling Scouting movement, the successful motion to carry on was made by Coutts in his first public address in 1910 at a special meeting of the administrators of the New South Wales Section of the League of Boy Scouts.
+When the introduction of compulsory cadet training by the Commonwealth Government nearly killed off the fledgling Scouting movement, a successful motion to carry on was made by Coutts in 1910 during his first public address at a special meeting of the administrators of the New South Wales Section of the League of Boy Scouts.

-In 1911 Coutts became Scoutmaster on the resignation of Biddles, and, within months, the Senior Scoutmaster on account of his “splendid work done in connection with the Leichhardt Troop” which by then had amassed 155 badges including two Silver Wolves, six King Scouts and 14 all Round Scouts.
-The troop moved to Renwick Lane, Leichhardt, where the rent was again two shillings and sixpence a week.
+In 1911 Coutts became Scoutmaster on the resignation of Biddles.
+Within months he became the Senior Scoutmaster on account of his “splendid work done in connection with the Leichhardt Troop” which by then had already amassed 155 badges including two Silver Wolves, six King Scouts and 14 all Round Scout badges.
+The Troop moved to Renwick Lane, Leichhardt, where the rent was again two shillings and sixpence a week.

 During that year 1st Leichhardt held the first of what would be many hikes.
-One went from Como to Wollongong, in which about 30 boys took part, their belongings lugged on their backs in sugar bags.
+One of them went from Como to Wollongong.
+About 30 boys took part, carrying their belongings on their backs in sugar bags.